nix-community/nixos-avf/README.md

 If the log contains `EFI boot manager: Cannot load any image` or is missing any systemd messages like "Started xyz.service..." then the image might be corrupted

 Run `adb shell rm -rfv /data/data/com.android.virtualization.terminal/{files/nixos.log,files/debian.log,files/linux,vm/nixos,vm/debian}` to clear up any remnants of previous installs, then install the image again

+## Terminal crashes on rebuild or other memory heavy activity

+The VM has a 4 GB allocation of memory.
+This allocation does not represent the RAM the VM can actually physically use, only the maximum amount of memory it will be given from the host system under any condition.

+That means while the VM may think it has 4 GB of RAM available, there may not be enough physical memory available on the Phone itself.

+If the host memory runs full, the guest will crash.

+For rebuilds you can split up the rebuild into evaluation and build+switch.
+Just run `sudo nixos-rebuild dry-build` and only afterwards `sudo nixos-rebuild switch`.
+This usually works even on low-memory systems.

+## Switching breaks with Input/Output errors

+This is a known issue tracked as: https://github.com/nix-community/nixos-avf/issues/7

+If you are affected, please comment on the issue with your Android flavour/rom (stock, lineageos, etc), your hardware (phone manufacturer and model), your build type (debug, production) and anything else you feel like is relevant, so I can figure out why this is happening